-We use different metrics to evaluate the power of total building damage (predictive variable) towards total human loss (dependent variable): the coefficient of determination (R2), the coefficient of estimation (CE), reduction of error (RE), and root mean squared error of prediction (RMSEP; Cook et al., 1994).
-The CE, RE, RMSEP, and relative RMSEP specifically test whether or not building damage can be used as a meaningful predictor for human damage.
-We adopt the formulae of Cook et al. (1994) to calculate the CE and RE, using bootstrapping to separate the data into 'validation' and 'calibration' datasets, randomly sampled (with repetition, both to the same size as the original dataset) 100 times to calculate the mean and standard deviation for the CE and RE metrics.
+- We use different metrics to evaluate the power of the predictive variable (total building damage) towards the dependent variable (total human loss): the coefficient of determination (\mathbb{R}^2), the coefficient of estimation (CE), reduction of error (RE), and root mean squared error of prediction (RMSEP; Cook et al., 1994).
+The CE, RE, RMSEP, and relative RMSEP specifically test whether or not building damage can meaningfully be used as a predictor for human damage in predictive models.
+We adopt the formulae of Cook et al. (1994) to calculate the CE and RE, using bootstrapping to separate the data into 'validation' and - 60 'calibration' datasets, randomly sampled (with repetition, both to the same size as the original dataset) 100 times to calculate the mean and standard deviation for the CE and RE metrics.
 We calculate the RMSEP and relative RMSEP from the same bootstrapped datasets.
-To contextualise the landslide results, we repeat the above analysis for several other disasters in the DesInventar database: floods, volcanic eruptions, earthquakes, and storms.
+To better contextualise the results for landslides, we repeat the above analysis for several other disasters in the DesInventar database: floods, volcanic eruptions, earthquakes, and storms (shown in the Supplemental Information).